 Securities transactions are recorded on a trade date basis.
 Realized gains or losses are recorded on the basis of identified cost.

-Dividend income is recognized on the ex-dividend date, except for certain dividends from foreign securities, which are recorded as soon as the custodian verifies the ex-dividend date.
+Dividend income is recognized on the ex-dividend date.
 Dividend income is recorded net of foreign taxes withheld where recovery of such taxes is not assured.